rexlx/rate_mate/README.md

 # rate_mate
-create the xml needed for some tsung testing
+create the xml needed for some basic html testing with tsung